BMW 507: Introduction and impact

 BMW had intended for 507 to revive the company's sporting image, but the higher production cost led the company to the verge of bankruptcy.
 BMW lost money on each 507 built and resulted in the company's losses of DM 15 million for 1959.
 The company's losses led to the capital infusion from Herbert Quandt in order to prevent the bankruptcy.
 The launch of the new models, BMW 700 and 'New Class' 1500 helped the company recover financially.

 Only 252 plus two prototypes were built before the production was terminated in 1959.

 Legacy

 The styling of the 507 later influenced the Z3, the Z4, and, most noticeably, the Z8, with its chromed side vents and horizontal front grilles.
 The 507 remains a milestone model for its attractive styling.
-202 507s are known to survive, a tribute to the car's appeal.
+202 507s are known to survive.